bessagroup/CRATE/_sources/rst_doc_files/advanced_usage/interface_constitutive_model.rst.txt

                        raise RuntimeError('Unknown constitutive model from CRATE\'s '
                                           'source.')

-* **Step 4** - Perform the complete implementation of the new constitutive model in :code:`new_model.py` by developing the class :code:`NewConstitutiveModel` and implementing the abstract methods (look for the @abstractmethod decorator) established by the constitutive model interface (:py:class:`~crate.material.models.interface.ConstitutiveModel`).
+* **Step 4** - Perform the complete implementation of the new constitutive model in :code:`new_model.py` by developing the class :code:`NewConstitutiveModel` and implementing the abstract methods (look for the @abstractmethod decorator) established by the constitutive model interface (:py:class:`~cratepy.material.models.interface.ConstitutiveModel`).

 ----

 Recommendations
 ---------------

-* If you are not familiar with the implementation of a constitutive model in CRATE, it is **recommended** that you first take a look into the implementation of the constitutive models already available (:py:mod:`crate.material.models`).
+* If you are not familiar with the implementation of a constitutive model in CRATE, it is **recommended** that you first take a look into the implementation of the constitutive models already available (:py:mod:`cratepy.material.models`).
 The implementation of these models follows the steps previously outlined and are fully documented;

-* Focus on the essential and don't lose time implementing standard computations and operations in solid mechanics - make use of the **extensive set of tools available** in :py:mod:`crate.material.materialoperations` and :py:mod:`crate.tensor.tensoroperations`;
+* Focus on the essential and don't lose time implementing standard computations and operations in solid mechanics - make use of the **extensive set of tools available** in :py:mod:`cratepy.material.materialoperations` and :py:mod:`cratepy.tensor.tensoroperations`;

-* Avoid troublesome debugging processes by taking advantage of the **matricial storage procedures** of strain and stress related tensors available in :py:mod:`crate.tensor.matrixoperations` - such a toolkit ensures a systematic and consistent way of performing all the conversions between tensorial and matricial forms arising in your implementation.
+* Avoid troublesome debugging processes by taking advantage of the **matricial storage procedures** of strain and stress related tensors available in :py:mod:`cratepy.tensor.matrixoperations` - such a toolkit ensures a systematic and consistent way of performing all the conversions between tensorial and matricial forms arising in your implementation.